SAP-samples/partner-reference-application/Tutorials/46-Multi-Tenancy-Features-Job-Scheduling.md

 Now it is time to take you on a guided tour through the job scheduling feature of Poetry Slam Manager:

 > Note: This exploration is intended for the application provider.
-The generated email will be retrieved by the users of the customers.
+The generated notification will be retrieved by the users of the customers.

 1. Open the SAP BTP cockpit of the provider subaccount.